 Students will be housed in modest hotels in the Sao Paulo region and wll have homestay families for the Salvador portion of the program.

-You are responsible for paying The Ohio State University tuition plus a $5,595 program fee.
+Students are responsible for paying The Ohio State University tuition plus a $5,262 program fee.
 The program fee includes airfare, housing, required excursions, most meals and visa.
 It does not cover a passport or immunizations.

 Applicants must submit the Office of International Affairs Study Abroad Application online via Buckeyelink